Updated March 2018

 This section discusses both conventional and unconventional natural gas, with unconventional gas including coalbed methane (CBM), shale, and tight gas.
 CBM is methane found in coal, both as adsorbed gas and free gas.
 Shale gas is natural gas locked in fine-grained, organic-rich rock.
 Tight gas refers to natural gas found in low-permeability rock, including sandstone, siltstone, and carbonates.
 It is often difficult or impossible to separate the tight portion of the reserves or production of a conventional reservoir.
 Therefore, unconventional tight gas volumes are included within the AER’s conventional natural gas reserves and production reporting.

 The supply cost estimate for an average horizontal or vertical/directional well in each Petroleum Services Association of Canada (PSAC) area includes the following data: initial productivities, production decline rates, vertical drilled depths and total measured depths of the wells, gas composition, shrinkage, capital costs, operating costs, royalties and taxes, and a 10 per cent nominal rate of return.
-Estimates have been calculated using Alberta’s Modernized Royalty Framework adopted in 2016.
-The supply costs calculated are not risked (i.e., assumes a 100 per cent success rate).
+The supply costs estimates are not risked (i.e., assumes a 100 per cent success rate).
 Supply costs are estimated as plant-gate costs, which are reported in Canadian dollars (Cdn$).
-The representative wells in PSAC Areas 1, 2, 5, and 7 are assumed to produce wet gas.
+The representative wells in PSAC Areas 1, 2, 5, and 7, along with shale wells, are assumed to produce wet gas.

 Marketable gas is the gas that remains after the raw gas is processed to remove nonhydrocarbons and heavier natural gas liquids and that meets specifications for use as a fuel.
 Natural gas volumes are referred to as either the actual metered volume with the combined heating value of the hydrocarbon components present in the gas (i.e., “as is” gas) or the volume at standard conditions of 37.4 megajoules per cubic metre (MJ/m3).
 The average heat content of produced conventional natural gas leaving field plants is estimated to be 39.2 MJ/m3.
 This compares with a heat content of about 37.0 MJ/m3 for CBM.

 Marketable natural gas production volumes for conventional gas are calculated based on production data from the ST3: Alberta Energy Resource Industries Monthly Statistics section on supply and disposition of marketable gas, as shown in Table S5.4 [HTML].
 Gas production from CBM and shale gas wells is determined separately.
-As shale and CBM producing wells are re-evaluated based on new information, historical annual numbers can change.
-Table S5.4 [HTML] contains a revised estimate for 2015.
+As shale and CBM producing wells are re-evaluated based on new information, historical annual values can change.
+Removals are equal to the difference between Alberta production and Alberta demand.

 In projecting marketable natural gas production, the AER considers three components: expected production from existing producing gas wells, expected production from new gas wells placed on production, and gas production from oil wells.
 The AER’s estimates of remaining established and yet-to-be established reserves of natural gas in the province are also taken into account.
 Conventional gas production from oil and gas wells are forecast separately from production from shale and CBM wells, and the projections are then combined to show anticipated total gas production in Alberta.
 Continual reclassification of CBM and shale wells placed on production results in revisions to historical data and, therefore, changes to annual forecasts.